RespiraWorks/PAPR/README.md

 ![Electrical Parts](/assets/ElectricalAssembly1-Parts.jpg)

 - **Step 3:** Prepare the PD Trigger.
-Here will we set the voltage to 9V and add voltage protection to output.
+Here will we set the voltage to 9V and add voltage protection to the output.

 Removing the solder bridge sets the PD mode to 9V.